ya55en/mash-0-chroot-setup/README.md

 Lots of things, to be populated later.
 Most importantly:

-- Convert the `chroot-setup` directpry into a submodule within it's own git repository hosted on github.

 - Experiment with xz compression.

+- Have test execution targets directly into the `Makefile` and use these to run e2e and other tests;

+## DONE

 - Create releases for the `chroot-setup` project with the two archived chroot environments.

-- Have test execution targets directly into the `Makefile` and use these to run e2e and other tests;
+- Convert the `chroot-setup` directory into a submodule within it's own git repository hosted on github.

 [1]: <https://wiki.debian.org/Debootstrap> "Debootstrap"